Justice Reform and Transparency Act

 The act allows the minister of justice to establish advisory boards as needed to provide expertise and advice to support the Justice and Public Safety Council.

 It requires a Justice Summit be held at least once a year to encourage innovation and facilitate collaboration across the sector.
 The Summit is a forum for frank discussion between justice sector leaders about how the system is performing and how it can be improved.
 The inaugural Summit was held March 15-16, 2013.
-(Reports of the Justice Summit are available here.)
+(View the Reports of the Justice Summit.)

 The Justice Reform and Transparency Act requires the Justice and Public Safety Council to gather and share information to allow for clear performance measures to help assess progress towards proposed goals, and to report the results publicly each year.